marazt/movescount-backup/README.md

 # Movescount Backup

 Movescount Backup is s simple library that can download move records from **Suunto Movescount**.
-I creted is just because there is no official way how to create a backup of all your moves and a optional possibility yo migrate them to other service such as **Garmin** or **Strava**.
+I have created it just because there is no official way how to create a backup of all your moves and an optional possibility to migrate them to other service such as **Garmin** or **Strava**.

 ## Version